EchoLeague/Echo-League-Rules/RULES.md

         1. Teams will be removed recentness of team registration date
 5. The following match types and their series lengths are as follows:
     1. Group stage games will be a best of two.
-    2. Plaoff stage games will be a best of three.
+    2. Playoff stage games will be a best of three.
     3. The grand final will be a best of five.
     4. Tiebreakers will be decided by admins based on time constraints
 6. We will try to have a ticket approved for games to be played, but if there are delays (as there have been in the past), we will have lobbies off-ticket if admins are unavailable